laninsky/reference_aligning_to_established_loci/README.md

 ```

 #Step 5
 Combining reference-aligned samples with original fasta files.
-You'll need to tweak the samplenamesuffix1 and 2 to match what you have in your original fasta files (e.g. changing it between assembled/unassembled etc).
-Then, running MAFFT to re-align the loci in the files, as our reference-aligned loci will have gaps etc stripped.
+If you are combining your data with previously phased data (e.g. fasta files created from a previous *.alleles pyRAD file etc) you'll need to tweak the samplenamesuffix1 and 2 to match what you have in your original fasta files (e.g. changing it between assembled/unassembled etc).
+Otherwise, if you are rejoining here from the UCE pipepine and have phased every individual in your dataset, then you can change these suffixes to whatever you like (you should also make the combined_fasta directory, but leave it blank as it will be populated by fasta from your samples).

+After this step, MAFFT is run to re-align the loci in the files, as our reference-aligned loci will have gaps etc stripped.
 ```
 mkdir combined_fasta
+### This step should NOT be performed for UCE pipeline samples where you've phased everyone ###
 cp backup/*.fasta combined_fasta

+### Tweak these suffixes if desired
 samplenamesuffix1=".unassembled_0";
 samplenamesuffix2=".unassembled_1";